Voultapher/Presentations/visualizing-speedups/present.md

 Note:
 - Implemented in bokeh
 - Swapped X and Y axis, effectively rotating and mirroring the graph
-- Instead of mean, one pattern has gets a line
+- Instead of mean, one pattern gets a line
 - Named axis with meaningful information
 - Transparency to signal clusters
 - Implementation improved in the meantime, most improvement